Sen. Portman Warns Biden Against Going It Alone On COVID-19 Relief

 "My hope is that we'll see people step up who have the ability to bring this coalition together and to have a positive message that focuses on the policy and these ideals and does so in a respectful way," he said.
 "I think people are sometimes attracted to the divisiveness and the controversy and the coarseness of our political language these days.
 But that's not what's good for the country."

-Portman handily won reelection in 2016 and his surprising retirement announcement Monday launched speculation of who will run to replace him in what will likely be a competitive race.
+Portman handily won reelection in 2016, and his surprising retirement announcement on Monday launched speculation of who will run to replace him in what will likely be a competitive race.

-He said he's not sure if conservative Ohio Rep. Jim Jordan, a Trump ally, would run for his seat.
+He said he's not sure if conservative Rep. Jim Jordan of Ohio, a Trump ally, would run for his seat.

-On the No. 3 House Republican, Wyoming Rep. Liz Cheney, Portman is more effusive.
-Cheney has come under fire from many in her party after she supported impeaching Trump for inciting the insurrection at the U.S. Capitol this month.
+Concerning the No. 3 House Republican, Rep. Liz Cheney of Wyoming, Portman is more effusive.
+Cheney has come under fire from many in her party after she supported impeaching Trump over inciting the insurrection at the U.S. Capitol.

 Portman this week joined most of his GOP caucus in a vote indicating that a Senate impeachment trial of a former president is unconstitutional.